Abelian varieties analogs of two results about algebraic curves: Introduction

 Part (a) of the above theorem was (partially) extended to abelian varieties in \cite[Theorem C]{beppe-compo} (in turn re-proved and improved in \cite[Theorem 6.1]{nelson}), stating that, if $n,m\ge 2(p+1)$ and $n+m>4(p+1)$ then the $k$-th order gaussian map

 is surjective for all $\alpha\in \Pic0 A$.
 So Theorem \ref{th:second} can be seen as the abelian varieties analog of part (b) (holding for $p\ge 2$).

-There is also a more general formulation, allowing in Theorem \ref{th:second}(b) or (c) two different multiples of the polarization, but one usually needs to replace line bundles with semihomogenous vector bundles, see Subsection \ref{sub:variants2}.
+We point out that there is also a more general formulation, allowing in Theorem \ref{th:second}(b) or (c) two different multiples of the polarization, but one usually needs to replace line bundles with semihomogenous vector bundles, see Subsection \ref{sub:variants2}.